leoniehodel/deepCattleCount/README.md

 # deepCattleCounts

 Python code to the CSRNet implementation used to detect and count cattle in the Amazon (Hodel et al.,in review)

-##

-Python: 3.9

-PyTorch: 1.12.1

-CUDA: 11.7

 This architecture and this code is adapted from
 + [CSRNet: Dilated convolutional neural networks for understanding the highly congested scenes, Li, Yuhong and Zhang, Xiaofan and Chen, Deming,Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2018](https://arxiv.org/abs/1802.10062)
 + [leeyeehoo/CSRNet-pytorch](https://github.com/leeyeehoo/CSRNet-pytorch.git)

-# create a conda environment with gpu support
+## create a conda environment with gpu support

-conda create --name pytorch-gpu --file requirements.txt
+`conda env create -f torch_environment.yml`
+`conda activate pytorch3.8`

-## Training and validating CSRNet to count cattle on image chips
+## Estimate cattle distribution on VHR satellite images
+Download the ensemble parameters [here] and put them in a folder `/parameters`.
+`python inference.py img.jpg img.kml parameters/`

+Img.geojson file with geopoints for approximately every 400 px x 400 px containing the predicted cattle number and standard deviation from the estimate.

+## Testing
+In the jupyter notebook `Ensemble-test-set.ipynb` the ensemble of the trained CSRNet set is evaluated and an example image shown.
+The test set, as well as the full image dataset are available upon request.

+## Training the model with new images

-continue training the model with new data as following. put path to new labeled images look at the jupyter notebook
+continue training the model with new data as following.
+From labels using 'labelImg', convert them into heatmaps as instructed in the jupyter notebook:
 ``
-to figure out how to create a new training set and how to prepare the json files with the path to the new labeled images. then run

 `python train.py train.json val.json 0 Adam_01`

-## Testing and Inference on new data

-The full image dataset as well as the ground truth test set is available upon request

-You can  download the emsemble parametres [here (not public yet)]().

-Then run:

-`python inference.py inference_list.json parameters/`

-## Output

-The output of the inference on all images can also be directly downloaded [here (not public yet)]()